iptv-cloud/my-django-email-celery/README.md

 # django-vue-graphql-celery
-This is a sample project demostrating the use of Django, Vuejs, Graphql, Celery, Redis to asychronously process huge job of loading file into the database.
+This is a  project demostrating the use of Django, Vuejs, Graphql, Celery, Redis to asychronously process huge job of loading file into the database.

 Steps: